betterscientificsoftware/bssw.io/Articles/ContainersForResearchSoftware.md

 RUN apt-get update && apt-get install -y python-numpy python-scipy python-matplotlib

 ```
-We can save this file as 'Dockerfile' and run `docker build --tag mypythonimage` in the same directory.
+We can save this file as 'Dockerfile' and run `docker build --tag mypythonimage .` in the same directory (note the ".").
 Docker will run the commands in the Dockerfile and create an image with the name "mypythonimage".
 In the `RUN` command, you can put any sequence of commands that you would normally execute, so for example, you could use `wget` to download some external software, and then `cmake` and/or `make install` to install it in the image.
 If you have an account at an online registry, it is also possible to `docker push` the image to the registry, so it can be shared with others.

 #### Online with github and automatic image building